 There are a few herbs and supplements which may help with sleep.
 Some are easily obtained as a tea such as chamomile, valerian, lemon balm, and passionflower which all are relaxing and generally sleep-promoting.
 Find a “sleep tea” containing some of these herbs and see what helps you best.

 You may want to try 5-HTP, GABA, or L-tryptophan which can help with melatonin production.

 Magnesium is a great relaxing mineral, I use a Magnesium citrate spray before going to bed.

-Just remember, all herbs and supplements should always get approval by your healthcare practitioner as they may interfere with any medication or certain conditions.
+Just remember, all herbs and supplements should always get approval from your healthcare practitioner as they may interfere with any medication or certain conditions.
 We are all different and what works for one does not always work for the other.
 On a side note, in general, I do not recommend Melatonin as a supplement or sleeping tablets.

 Sleep Tip Nr 5

-Ashwaganda is a very powerful adaptogenic herb which is often recommended for relaxation and good sleep.
+Ashwagandha is a very powerful adaptogenic herb that is often recommended for relaxation and good sleep.

 Prepare for good sleep

 Rituals are the Nr 1 way I turned my health around.
 Establish a sleep routine and follow it religiously.
 Put some relaxing music to tell your mind it’s sleep time.
 Always sleep at the same time and go to bed early, your best sleep is between 10 pm and 2 am.
 Put the temperature low and sleep in a complete darkroom.
 Calm down all activities at least 1-2 hours before bedtime.
 Include some time for cuddles or more.
 Find more amazing rituals in my free guide.

 Sleep Tip Nr 6

 Take a few minutes to meditate, visualize, breathe deeply, or journal.
 Use what works best for you but choosing one practice and repeat it every night.